What is a quality manual?

 - measurable 'quality objectives' - what you plan to achieve, and how you will assess or measure if you did or not

 What can confuse people is that actually you can choose what your documents look like, what format and structure you use, and what to put in them.
-Provided you meet these minimum mandatory requirements.
+Provided you meet these requirements.

-And your quality manual may be the only document you have for your system, or it may be one of a number of documents.
+And such a manual may be the only document you have for your system, or it may be one of a number of documents.
 Or something in between.

 There's just no single simple answer to this question, despite many badly informed beliefs to the contrary.
 It all depends on what you need in your business.
 Just as a smart car, a delivery truck and a freight train are all vehicles, but will be right in different contexts, what is the 'right' quality manual in one company may be too much or too little in another.
 A small business may only need a single manual; a large company often will need more.